kubernetes-sigs/node-feature-discovery/README.md

 The discovery script will launch a job on each unlabeled node in the cluster.
-When the job runs, it contacts the Kubernetes API server to add labels to the node to advertise hardware features (initially, from `cpuid`, RDT ,p-state and network).
+When the job runs, it contacts the Kubernetes API server to add labels to the node to advertise hardware features (initially, from `cpuid`, RDT, p-state and network).

 [![asciicast](https://asciinema.org/a/11wir751y89617oemwnsgli4a.png)](https://asciinema.org/a/11wir751y89617oemwnsgli4a)